I wish to submit the following concerns about hydraulic fracturing in the Northern Territory.

 - How will the potential health, social and cultural impacts of fracking be assessed?

-- Who pays for environment clean up if fracking allows gas to leak
+- Who pays for environment clean up if fracking allows

-atmosphere, contributing to greenhouse gas emissions?
+into to our atmosphere, contributing to greenhouse gas emissions?

-- Do mining companies have the right to come on to any pastoral
+- Do mining companies have the right to come on to any

-free, prior and informed consent by the landholder?
+gas without free, prior and informed consent by the landholder?

 - Where landholders do have a right to veto, or to compensation, how is their decision process informed?

 - What will happen to the millions of litres of contaminated waste water?